 Our schools are the seedbed of good citizenship and true patriotism.
-Every school in this great Nation has a flag in the school yard.
+Every school in this great nation has a flag in the schoolyard.
 Or do they?
-And what if they don’t?
-Does it matter?

 Last year, we identified this school as one of the local community organizations we wanted to focus on as part of our HighHopes program.
-HighHopes is a program at HighGrove where employees make tax deductable donations through payroll deductions to support local community service initiatives.
+HighHopes is a program at HighGrove where employees make tax-deductible donations through payroll deductions to support local community service initiatives.

 When we met with the school, we were very impressed.
 They do so much for their students with very little, including used furniture and equipment.
-And they have big dreams for the future of growing their organization and helping greater numbers of children and young adults in the community.
+And they have big dreams for the future of growing their organization and helping children and young adults in the community.

 Elinore Trotter, the Principal of the school, is very passionate about the organization’s mission.
 She is also very patriotic.
-She has a picture of a flag on her wall and mentioned that she has wanted a flagpole for the school yard for the past 26 years.
+She has a picture of a flag on her wall and wanted a flagpole for the schoolyard for 26 years.

-The HighHopes foundation decided that helping the school obtain a flagpole was something we could do that would benefit the students and the community for years to come.
+The HighHopes foundation decided that helping the school obtain a flagpole could benefit the students and the community for years to come.

 But having a flagpole and flag comes with responsibility, mainly learning how to take proper care of this important American symbol.
 Through my work with the Boy Scouts of America, I have learned and taught the correct handling and folding of the American Flag, A.K.A.
-“Flag Etiquette” or “The Flag Code”.
+“Flag Etiquette” or “T

 There’s nothing like looking up and seeing “Old Glory” waving in the breeze.

-People have asked as I work on these types of initiatives, “What do you want your legacy to be?”
-And I just say, “I will, most likely, never know what my legacy is because I hope it’s the experience and the example that these kids and any children we help through HighHopes take with them as they grow into adulthood and then hand down to their children and any children that they may work with.
+As I work on these initiatives, people have asked, “What do you want your legacy to be?”
+And I say, “I will, most likely, never know what my legacy is, but I hope it’s the experience and the example that these kids and any children we help through HighHopes.
 That will be my legacy.”